 4. Custom Graphics

 Depending on the subject, graphics can be a critical component to learning in a course.
 These are the graphs, charts, and diagrams we design to simplify and clarify information that would otherwise be very confusing.

 5. Image Help

 Good images often go unnoticed, but when an image is wrong it sticks out like a sore thumb and is completely distracting to the learning process.
 What's tricky is when you're looking for a stock image sometimes the word you search for and the images that show up are so off they are downright humorous!
 It takes lots of digging and a good eye to find the right image that connects to the concept.

 It's fair to say you probably all know what an assessment is.
-I'd say there are assessments, which as be found in the beginning and end of a course and are meant to assess overall knowledge.
+Typically assessments can be found at the beginning and end of a course, these are generally meant to assess overall knowledge and get a baseline.
 There are also knowledge checks, which are basically smaller assessments that are probably not scored for a certification, but rather used as a gage for the learner to self assess how they are doing along the way.
 Something to keep in mind - you should avoid adding assessments in "just because", they should be incorporated into your course with a clear instructional purpose like a certification.

 Have a course in mind you want to polish?

 You've come to the right team!
 Check out our quick-turnaround, customizable course development offering!Learn More Now!